moies8/Restaurant_website_with_html_css/README.md

 Restaurant Website
 Welcome to the Restaurant Website project!
 This is a simple, stylish website designed to showcase a restaurant's offerings, including its menu, features, and contact information.
 It includes a hero section, feature highlights, a menu grid, and a footer with social media links and a newsletter sign-up.

-Table of Contents
-Features
-Technologies Used
-Installation
-Usage
-Contributing
-License
-Features
-Hero Section: A captivating introduction with a promotional tag and call-to-action button.
-Features Section: Highlights of the restaurant's key features with icons and descriptions.
-Menu Grid: A visually appealing grid layout showcasing different menu items.
-Footer: Includes links to main sections, support information, a newsletter subscription form, and social media icons.
-Technologies Used
-HTML5: Structure and content of the web pages.
-CSS3: Styling and layout.
-Font Awesome: Icons for navigation and social media.
-Google Fonts: Custom fonts for a better visual appeal.
-Installation
-To run this project locally, follow these steps:

 Clone the repository: